Keep current with the latest in emergency response

 Being ready to handle a medical emergency requires practice.
 Keep your certification and your skills current.

-Taking the Dental Advanced Life Support (DALS®) Recertification course gives you the following advantages:
+Taking the AHA's Advanced Cardiovascular Life Support (ACLS) Recertification course gives you the following advantages:

 - Highly-focused training – Get emergency response training that is designed by dentists for a dental office setting